BSteffaniak/sbt/README.md

-                         branch, but do not commit                  [aliases: wp] sbt test-push         Push current committed changes to a test git branch [aliases: tp] sbt rebase-on-master  Rebase current branch onto master and fast-forward master with new commits sbt config            Configure settings for current environment and storage
+                         branch, but do not commit                  [aliases: wp] sbt test-push         Push current committed changes to a test git branch [aliases: tp] sbt rebase-on-main    Rebase the main branch and fast-forward the main branch with new commits7 sbt config            Configure settings for current environment and storage

  Options: